Benefits of a business account

 - Dedicated business features, such as invoicing services.

-- It helps you build your business’ credit rating.
+- It helps you build your business’s credit rating.

 - Some business accounts are actually easy to open and manage.